Sitecore/MVP-Site/README.md

 See [this issue comment](https://github.com/docker/for-win/issues/2760#issuecomment-430889666) for suggestions on resolving this issue.

 If that fix doesn't work, then disabling all of your network devices except for your active one will also work (The nuclear option 😊)

+# Running Side-by-side with the NewDevEx solution

+To run this solution at the same time as the NewDevEx solution follow the steps below.
+We don't want two instances of Traefik running, so this will make the MVP site piggyback off the NewDevEx Traefik instance.

+1. Configure & run the NewDevEx solution according to the instructions on that repo
+2. Uncomment the `Network` setion at the bottom of the `docker-compose.yml` in the root of this repo
+3. Run the MVP site in same way as above, but include the -RunWithoutTreafik toggle.
+4. Wait a couple of mins for Traefik to connect the new containers